In this article: read the review of Scythe – a board game, set in an alternate reality Eastern Europe with giant mechs controlling the rural land.

 Popularity kicks in – it works as a multiplier for stars, tiles, and resources and it can yield you a lot of coins.
 It makes sense I guess – after all, to be a winner, you’ve got to earn the love of the masses.

 - Invaders from Afar (2016) is the first expansion for Scythe.
 It adds two new factions, both very specialized and challenging to play.
 You can read my review of Invaders from Afar here.

 - The Wind Gambit (2017) adds Airships and Resolutions.
 An airship is a new type of unit that flies above the map.
 Resolutions alter end-game conditions.

 - The Rise of Fenris introduces a story-driven eight-episode campaign.
 It’s especially recommendable if you plan to play Scythe solo.

 - Encounters are a pack of 32 fan-designed new encounter cards.

 Scythe is not a family-friendly pick-up-and-play game (unless your family is full of geeks – in that case, congratulations).
 Its target audiences are more advanced board gamers, gamers that will take their time to explore the differences between the factions and how to exploit them best.

 With all the things in the box, it’s no surprise that the price is also a bit higher, even though the creators tried to keep it down with cardboard tokens and plastic miniatures.
 Metal ones can be ordered as an upgrade, as well as the larger board.

-I recommend Scythe very much, and if you read any other review out there, I’m definitely not alone in this opinion.
+I recommend Scythe very much, and if you read any other review out there, I’m not alone in this opinion.

 What do you think about Scythe?
 Leave a comment below.